-Carbonite Availability and Carbonite Move Reporting Service overview
+Carbonite Availability and Carbonite Migrate Reporting Service overview

-The Carbonite Availability and Carbonite Move Reporting Service is a centralized reporting and analysis tool that allows you to create detailed, custom reports of all Carbonite Availability and Carbonite Move servers in your environment.
-It can be used to show the overall effectiveness of Carbonite Availability and Carbonite Move protection over time and to analyze trends in a data protection scheme.
-After you install and configure Carbonite Availability and Carbonite Move Reporting Service, it monitors and collects data from the Carbonite Availability and Carbonite Move servers you specify.
+The Carbonite Availability and Carbonite Migrate Reporting Service is a centralized reporting and analysis tool that allows you to create detailed, custom reports of all Carbonite Availability and Carbonite Migrate servers in your environment.
+It can be used to show the overall effectiveness of Carbonite Availability and Carbonite Migrate protection over time and to analyze trends in a data protection scheme.
+After you install and configure Carbonite Availability and Carbonite Migrate Reporting Service, it monitors and collects data from the Carbonite Availability and Carbonite Migrate servers you specify.
 It sends the collected data to a SQL database that you create and maintain.
+You can use the Replication Reporter to generate reports from the data stored in the database.